macleginn/bivaltyp/content/languages/descriptions/French.md

 ### Basic clause structure and the transitive construction

 French displays the nominative-accusative alignment.
 Nominal core arguments (A, S and O) remain unflagged, so that the distinction between subject and direct object is only indicated by word order (SVO).
-By contrast, personal pronouns (clitics) distinguish 2 or 3 case forms (depending on the person) and word order is SOV.
+By contrast, personal pronouns (clitics) distinguish 2 or 3 case forms (depending on the person); besides, with pronominal direct objects,  word order is SOV.
 The two variants of the transitive construction are given in (1) and (2).

 ```
 (1) Paul   respecte         Marie
     PN(M)  respect.PRS.3SG  PN(F)
     ‘Paul respects Marie.’

-(2) Paul   le       respecte
+(2) Paul   la       respecte
     PN(M)  she.ACC  respect.PRS.3SG
     ‘Paul respects her.’

 ```

 Nominal arguments other than A, S and O are flagged by prepositions.
-Prepositions used in non-transitive constructions are used for the identification of valency classes in the dataset below.
 Subjects (A and S) are indexed on the verbs.
+In some contexts, participles in analytic constructions also signal the number and gender of the direct object.

 ### Case system